-- An estimated ratio of the total long-term and short-term securities compared to the total investments and a description of the change, if any, in that estimated proportion since the previous year's report - A statement by the Commissioner of Finance and Treasurer as to whether or not, in his or her opinion, all investments were made in accordance with the investment policies and goals adopted by the Corporation - If an investment made by the Corporation is in the opinion of the Commissioner of Finance and Treasurer not consistent with the Policy, the inconsistency shall be reported to Council within 30 days (or the next earliest opportunity) after becoming aware of it - A record of the date of each transaction in or disposal of its own securities, including a statement of the purchase and sale price of each security; If the Corporation has any existing forward rate agreements in a fiscal year, the Commissioner of Finance and Treasurer shall prepare and present to Council once in that fiscal year, or more frequently if Council so desires, a detailed report on all of those agreements, which will contain: - A statement about the status of the forward rate agreements during the period of the report, including a comparison of the expected and actual results of using the agreements - A statement by the Commissioner of Finance and Treasurer indicating whether, in his or her opinion, all of the forward rate agreements entered during the period of the report are consistent with the Corporation's statement of policies and goals relating to the use of forward rate agreements - Such other information that the Council may require or that, in the opinion of the Commissioner of Finance and Treasurer, should be included c) Performance Benchmarks
+- An estimated ratio of the total long-term and short-term securities compared to the total investments and a description of the change, if any, in that estimated proportion since the previous year's report - A statement by the Regional Treasurer as to whether or not, in their opinion, all investments were made in accordance with the investment policies and goals adopted by the Corporation - If an investment made by the Corporation is, in the opinion of the Regional Treasurer, not consistent with the Policy, the inconsistency shall be reported to the Chair and Chief Executive Officer and Chief Administrative Officer immediately and, as determined necessary by the Regional Treasurer, Chair and Chief Executive Officer and Chief Administrative Office together, to Council within 30 days (or the next earliest opportunity) - A record of the date of each transaction in or disposal of its own securities, including a statement of the purchase and sale price of each security; If the Corporation has any existing forward rate agreements in a fiscal year, the Regional Treasurer shall prepare and present to Council once in that fiscal year, or more frequently if Council so desires, a detailed report on all of those agreements, which will contain: - A statement about the status of the forward rate agreements during the period of the report, including a comparison of the expected and actual results of using the agreements - A statement by the Regional Treasurer indicating whether, in their opinion, all of the forward rate agreements entered during the period of the report are consistent with the Corporation's statement of policies and goals relating to the use of forward rate agreements - Such other information that the Council may require or that, in the opinion of the Regional Treasurer, should be included c) Performance Benchmarks

 It is anticipated that the investment portfolio will earn an average rate of return that is at least commensurate with the investment risk constraints and cash flow needs of the Corporation.
 Therefore, the actual rate of return earned on the portfolio will be regularly compared to performance benchmarks that have been previously established.

-The benchmark(s) may vary from time to time as determined by the Director of the Treasury Office in order to be comparable to the composition and average term of the current holdings of the investment portfolio.
+The benchmark(s) may vary from time to time as determined by the Regional Treasurer in order to be comparable to the composition and average term of the current holdings of the investment portfolio.
 The performance of the General Portfolio will be compared using two sets of performance benchmarks - an index-based benchmark and a managed portfolio benchmark.